-Most Scout boats are equipped with Yamaha engines and the Command Link or Command Link Plus[®] ignition key panels that offer the latest in technology and durability.
+Most Scout boats are equipped with Yamaha engines and the Command Link Plus® ignition key panels that offer the latest in technology and durability.
+For twin and triple engine installations, these are "key" panels; which energize the ignition system of multiple outboards with only one key.